Reviewed by

 PTEC Registration Certificate

-How to Download the PTEC Certificate?
+How to Download the PTEC Certificate in India?

 After your PTEC application is approved, you can easily get your certificate online by following these steps: